scohail/API_DiversityComputation/Readme.md

   </a>

 <h3 align="center">API_DeversityComputation</h3>
-  T

   <p align="center">
-    his project aims to provide a simple and easy to use API for diversity computation in a given dataset.
+    This project aims to provide a simple and easy to use API for diversity computation in a given dataset.
     <br />
     <a href="https://github.com/scohail/API_DiversityComputation"><strong>Explore the docs »</strong></a>
     <br />